Many people do not feel confident going to networking events.

 About us

-Gravitas Recruitment Group are networking advocates, driven by our love for building strong relationships with candidate and client communities across the market, offering insightful events across Technology and Insurance.
+Gravitas technology recruiters are networking advocates, driven by our love for building strong relationships with candidate and client communities across the market, offering insightful events across the sector.
 Fancy coming along to our next one?
-Keep an eye out for our newest events here
+Keep an eye out for our newest events here.

 About the author - Max Abrams